SEKOIA-IO/documentation/docs/integrations/windows.md

 #### Windows Event Collector to Rsyslog

 - Ensure the logs are correctly reveived on the WEC server, using the Windows Event Viewer and selecting Windows Logs > Forwarded Events
-- Settup the Nxlog agent to forward the logs to the RSYSLOG by using this configuration :
+- Setup the Nxlog agent to forward the logs to the RSYSLOG by using this configuration :

 ```
 define ROOT C:\Program Files (x86)\nxlog